Faster-than-light communication: Superluminal transmitters and ansibles

 A later device was the ansible coined by Ursula K. Le Guin and used extensively in her Hainish Cycle.
 Like Blish's device it provided instantaneous communication, but without the inconvenient beep.

 The ansible is also a major plot element, nearly a MacGuffin, in Elizabeth Moon's Vatta's War series.
 Much of the story line revolves around various parties attacking or repairing ansibles, and around the internal politics of ISC (InterStellar Communications), a corporation which holds a monopoly on the ansible technology.

 The ansible is also used as the main form of communication in Orson Scott Card's Ender's Game series.
-It is controlled by an energy based, non-artificial sentient creature called an Aiúa that was placed within the ansible network and goes by the name of Jane.
-It was stolen from the Buggers, an alien species that attacked Earth.
+It is inhabited by an energy based, non-artificial sentient creature called an Aiúa that was placed within the ansible network and goes by the name of Jane.
+It was made when the humans realized that the Buggers, an alien species that attacked Earth, could communicate instantaneously and so the humans tried to do the same.